0577215664/BasicTV/README.md

 Join the IRC chat at #basictv on Freenode [here](http://webchat.freenode.net/?channels=#basictv) or the Matrix group chat at #BasicTV:matrix.org

+TOX: B183A4A9CC9E026DF4345EA31ACBE185ECA39656210F38736BBED62AD68DCF4F7E08A5D9960E
+Matrix: #BasicTV:matrix.org

+BasicTV is still under heavy development and is currently not in a working state, but everything listed below has been implemented in some fashion, and is just a matter of prioritizing finishing the code.

 # BasicTV

 ## What is it?
 BasicTV is an decentralized and anonymous Internet TV system.
-The entire protocol can be ran over the Tor network.
 Anybody can create and stream content to the network, and each node fowards data in a torrenting-like system.

 BasicTV channels can have multiple audio, video, text, and numerical streams.